jp2321/dl4cv_dev/slides/chapter3_01_neural_networks.md

 The other extreme is stochastic gradient descent.
 The weights are updated after each sample in the training set.
 While the update frequency is high, computation might be slow as calculating the gradients and derivates is a complex computation.
 Thus training time is increased.
 Additionally, the weights might have a high variance because of a large variance of the training set, making the training process wiggly.
 Therefore, the learning rate might be lowered.

 Thus, most often mini-batch stochastic gradient is used, where after for each mini-batch, for example, 32 samples, the weights are updated.

+Epochs are the number of passes through the whole training set.
+In other words, a epoch is one round of training.
+Neuronal networks need many "rounds" of training, until the weights are adjusted.
+There is no clear number of how many epochs are necessary, as the update frequency of the weights (gradient descent, mini-batch gradient descent, stochastic gradient descent), the strength of the update (learning rate), the complexity of the problem and many more factors influnece the optimal number.
+Often an so called early-stopping is applied, so the training stops, when no significant performance increase can be reached to prevent the network from overfitting.

+Modern deep learning models use often other methods for optimization.
+The Adam optimizer is a well known and used alternative, which uses instead of one single fixed learning rate for the whole model as in stochastic/mini-batch gradient descent (SGD), a learning rate for each parameter, which is adapted/changed during the learning process.
+It therefore combines the advantage of AdaGrad and RMSPop optimizers.
+This course will often choose Adam because of the fast convergence of the algorithm and consequently less epochs needed in training.

+We will not have a deeper discussion of optimizers in this course, however, if you are interested, the further readings give more details:

+<a href="https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/"> Gentle Introduction to the Adam Optimization </a>

+<a href="http://papers.nips.cc/paper/7003-the-marginal-value-of-adaptive-gradient-methods-in-machine-learning"> The marginal value of adaptive gradient methods in machine learning </a>

+The second paper discusses the advantages and differences between adaptive and stochastic optimization methods.

 ---